- You have the opportunity to do something fun and useful as a couple

 Here are the Pros of Co-ed team sports:

 - Players behave more responsibly when they play with or against the opposite sex.
-Most Co-ed leagues are recreational and this obliges most players to be far less aggressive than if they were playing with players of the same sex.
+Most Co-ed leagues are recreational and it obliges most players to be far less aggressive than if they were playing with players of the same sex.

 - There are generally less injuries in Co-ed games compared to same sex games, because stronger players usually slow down unconsciously or not when they face players from the opposite sex.